isabella232/integrations-learn.en/help/integrations/tutorials/campaign-aem/campaign-v8-with-experience-manager.md

 Learn how to connect Adobe Campaign with Adobe Experience Manager to manage email delivery templates, assets, and forms in Experience Manager.

-The following video explains what you will learn.
+The following video explains what you learn.

 >[!VIDEO](https://video.tv.adobe.com/v/340319?quality=12&learn=on)